 - This also comes to mind:

 Ned Flanders: Homer, you've met my parents.Homer: Not naked I haven't.

-- Barney is reduced to handing out baby supply store flyers wearing a diaper, and concludes "At least I can't sink any lower", then the wind blows his diaper off.
+- In "Mr. Plow" Barney is reduced to handing out baby supply store flyers wearing a diaper, and concludes "At least I can't sink any lower", then the wind blows his diaper off.
 He runs after it around the corner shouting "Come back, diaper!" then, off-camera "...hi, Mom."